Congratulations to my friends Ed and Christine on their new baby girl Julia Grace Hackney

 This article on CNet almost sounds like it’s from 1999: “The nation’s oldest “hot spot” network plans to give away Wi-Fi equipment starting Friday, in an aggressive push to increase the number of urban areas that offer wireless Web access.”

 This is a fascinating article from NY Times: “A dog collar equipped with a wireless microphone that records a pet’s barks, interprets them as emotions and transmits them as text messages like “I’m bored, let’s play.”
-(I think I already … Continue reading
+(I think I already know that bark all too well ;) …

 John starts blogging pre-Jack: 10 days until the baby’s due date … kind-a like vapor-real-ware ;-)